BThacker/nes_air_hockey_public/README.md

 - Additional human like AI behavior

 ## License
-This project is open source.
+This project is open source via MIT.
 The NESFab compiler is licensed under GPL 3.0, while the standard library and examples use the Boost Software License 1.0.

 ## Credits
 - Programming & Design / Game Art - Brandon Thacker [github](https://github.com/bthacker) | discord: imex7315